Sage-is/WEB-Sage.Education-docs/docs/tutorials/web-search/bing.md

 1. Navigate to the [AzurePortal](https://portal.azure.com/#create/Microsoft.BingSearch) and create a new resource.
 After creation, you’ll be redirected to the resource overview page.
 From there, select "Click here to manage keys." ![click here to manage keys](https://github.com/user-attachments/assets/dd2a3c67-d6a7-4198-ba54-67a3c8acff6d)
 2. On the key management page, locate Key1 or Key2 and copy your desired key.
-3. Open the Sage WebUI Admin Panel, switch to the Settings tab, and then select Web Search.
+3. Open the Sage.is AI-UI Admin Panel, switch to the Settings tab, and then select Web Search.
 4. Enable the Web search option and set the Web Search Engine to bing.
 5. Fill `SearchApi API Key` with the `API key` that you copied in step 2 from [AzurePortal](https://portal.azure.com/#create/Microsoft.BingSearch) dashboard.
 6. Click `Save`.